 Lying north of the Arctic Circle in Alaska, Gates of the Arctic is situated in the central Brooks Range—the northernmost extension of the Rocky Mountains.
 The park is 200 air miles north of Fairbanks.
-Gates of the Arctic is composed of the national park (7,523,897 acres) and two units that make up the national preserve—the Eastern Unit (Itkillik) and the Western Unit (Kobuk River), together containing 948,608 acres.
+Gates of the Arctic (8,472,505 acres total) is composed of the national park (7,523,897 acres, of which 7,167,192 acres are designated wilderness) and two units that make up the national preserve—the Eastern Unit (Itkillik) and the Western Unit (Kobuk River), containing 948,608 acres combined.
 Altogether, the park and preserve is nearly 200 miles long and 130 miles wide, including both the north and south slopes of the Brooks Range.
 With adjacent Kobuk Valley National Park and Noatak National Preserve, these lands form one of the largest protected parkland areas in the world.

 The Arrigetch Peaks and Walker Lake, both within Gates of the Arctic, were designated national natural landmarks in 1968, prior to establishment of the park.
 National natural landmarks are selected for their outstanding condition, illustrative value, rarity, diversity, or value to science and education.
 The Arrigetch Peaks wererecognized as being a landmark to the Nunamiut (Iñupiat) people.
 The areas illustrate several phases of alpine glacier activities and reveal abrupt transitions from metamorphic to granitic rock.
 Walker Lake is a striking and scenic example of the geological and biological relationships of a mountain lake at the northern limit of forest growth.
 It is typical of the glacial lakes formed in rock basins or behind moraine dams along the Brooks Range.
 A full range of northern boreal forest and alpine ecological communities thrive in the area.